 12.9 is the top of the standard scale.
 Tensile strength ~1,200 MPa.
 Used where you need maximum grip force from a small bolt: socket-head cap screws in machine-tool work, gearbox through-bolts on heavy equipment, dies and fixtures.

-Unbrako is the brand most engineers specify when the drawing says "grade 12.9" — they've been making these for decades and the quality is consistent.
+Unbrako is the brand most engineers specify when the drawing says "grade 12.9".
+They've been making these for decades and the quality's consistent.
 If the application is safety-critical or involves high cyclic load, the extra cost is worth it.

 | Grade | Tensile | Yield | Typical use | Relative cost |